top of page

 Their collection numbers 7,000 images — far more than could ever go into one exhibition — and has been amassed over 30 years.
 Such is their eye for photography that their collection is now regarded as one of the leading private photography collections in the world.

-Many of the photos going on show in this London exhibition have never been on public display before.
+Many of the photos on show in this London exhibition have never been on public display before.

 Elton John sitting sipping a mug of tea with two fried eggs over his eyes